top of page

 Kauz.

 The barbarian leader analyzed the information before him, toying with it like pieces of clay.
 He grabbed a virtual section and tossed it to the other end of the table, where it connected with another data set.
-The merged set of numbers glowed, and then the resulting data changed, highlighting the change in red.
+The merged set of numbers glowed, and the resulting data shifted, highlighting the changes in red.
 Kauz worked unbothered, not acknowledging the newly arrived party.

 “Sir.”
 Arnok broke the silence.
 “We brought you the new prisoner.
 Look at him.
 Look at how clean and unnatural he is.”